-An installment agreement is a contract that allows a buyer to make partial payments over time.
+An instalment agreement is a contract that allows a buyer to make partial payments over time.
 It’s usually used to acquire large assets, such as shopping centers, warehouses, and corporations.

 This is also possible with Peakflo.
-In the workflow, send automated or manual reminders for each phase of the installment before or after the due date and repeat the follow-up if needed.
+In the workflow, send automated or manual reminders for each phase of the instalment before or after the due date and repeat the follow-up if needed.